Walterhart/Task-Manager-Angular/task-manager/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+About TaskManager:
+    User can add, delete, mark as completed and read tasks.

+    To create a new task:
+        Click  open me button located at the top right of the page.
+Afterwards fill out form and click save button.
+    To read task:
+        Task are automatically shown when created.
+    To delete task:
+        Click red trash icon
+    Mark as completed:
+        Double  click the desire task to mark as completed.
+Double click again to unmark completed task